Yuanzhang2014/A-Linear-Programming-Approach-to-the-Minimum-Cost-Sparsest-Input-Selectio-for-Structured-Systems/readme.txt

 function description for Not_TU_polytope_not_integral_Example_1.m:

 This is the code of Example 1 in the revised version of Total Unimodularity and Strongly Polynomial Solvability of Constrained Minimum Input
 Selections for Structural Controllability: an LP-based Method, under view in IEEE TAC.
 In this example, we provide an example showing that without Assumption 3, the defined polytope P_rel may not be integral.
+The involved M is $\Delta$-UM for some $\Delta>=3$.